paulsabou/gettext_llm/README.md

 # Gettext LLM

-## When to use Gettext LLM?

-For most apps use cases LLM's are good enough at translating many languages.
+## Automated translations

+Translating text in from one language to another requires the translator to be accurate and to maintain a consistent tone/persona and style.
+Scaling these to multiple languages is challenging.
+Automated translation with LLM's provide a "good enough" alternative in many use cases.

 **Elixir Gettext LLM** library allows you to translate all Gettext PO folders/files in your project using any LLM endpoint supported by `langchain`.
-The library intended use is from command line (ie. locally on the dev machine) or part of a CI/CD pipeline.
+The library provides several mix tasks that can be run directly in your Elixir/Phoenix project from the command line (ie. locally on the dev machine) or part of a CI/CD pipeline.

-## When NOT to use Gettext LLM

-For some apps or languages LLM's are not good enough.
-In these cases you will probably be better off with a human translator.
-The human translator could work on it's own or part of a hybrind setup.
-A typical setup has the draft translation version proposed by an LLM and the final approval (and corrections) are performed by the human.
-Good open source solutions for such a setup are [Kanta](https://github.com/curiosum-dev/kanta) or [Weblate](https://github.com/WeblateOrg/weblate).
+`gettext_llm` provides configurable tone/persona and style.
+This allows you to "shape" your resulting translations into something that is compatible with your app audience & brand.

 ## Installation